 At this HRC session, the High Commissioner for Human Rights and the Special Rapporteur on extrajudicial, summary or arbitrary executions presented their respective reports, Impact of arms transfers on the enjoyment of human rights and a gender-sensitive approach to arbitrary killings, both recommending more stringent regulation of arms sales to prevent human rights violations.
 For an overview of the content of these two reports and about WILPF’s contribution to them, read the following article.

-On 6 June, we made a statement in the interactive dialogue with the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity and the Special Rapporteur on extrajudicial, summary or arbitrary executions.
+On 6 June, we made a statement on Continued Scrutiny of the Gendered Impact of Arms Proliferation Is Needed in the interactive dialogue with the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity and the Special Rapporteur on extrajudicial, summary or arbitrary executions.
 In that statement, among other things, we called on states to implement the recommendations by the Special Rapporteur on extrajudicial, summary or arbitrary executions for increased research on the gendered effects of the use of explosive weapons in populated areas, and support to international efforts to develop a political commitment to end such use.
-In an oral statement made on 14 June, we welcomed the OHCHR report and highlighted the particular significance of the recognition in it of the impacts of the arms trade on gender-based violence against women.
+In an oral statement on Human Rights Concerns Must Come Ahead of Profit in the Arms Trade made on 14 June, we welcomed the OHCHR report and highlighted the particular significance of the recognition in it of the impacts of the arms trade on gender-based violence against women.
 In praising the Human Rights Council’s increasing attention to human rights violations linked to arms transfers, we urged it to fulfill its mandate to prevent human rights violations and to act on the recommendations in the OHCHR report.
 In particular, the HRC should recommend that states conduct rigorous and transparent gender risk assessments prior to any authorisation of arms sales or transfers and deny such authorisation when there is a risk that they would be used to commit or facilitate acts of gender based violence, in accordance with provisions of the Arms Trade Treaty.

 WILPF is a member of the Treaty Alliance, a global civil society alliance calling for a treaty on transnational corporations and other business enterprises and human rights.
 As part of this process, WILPF has been advocating for a gender perspective to be reflected in the treaty and for the experiences of affected women to be reflected fully in the treaty drafting process.